Columbus Sex Crimes Attorneys

 By contrast, sexual contact is broader and includes any touching of an erogenous zone of another for the purpose of sexual arousal or gratification.
 Keep in mind that, under the law, the term “sexual activity” refers to both sexual conduct and sexual contact.
 That said, common sex crime charges include:

 Rape: refers to sexual conduct with someone other than a spouse by the threat of force, deception, or by impairing the alleged victim with drugs or intoxicants.
-Includes intercourse with a person under the age of 13, or with someone whose consent is impaired because of a mental or physical condition.
+Includes intercourse with a person under the age of 13, statutory rape, or with someone whose consent is impaired because of a mental or physical condition.
 (ORC 2907.02)

 Sexual battery and gross sexual imposition: refers to other sexual conduct with someone that is not a spouse.
 It includes the same circumstances as with rape, but applies a teacher, coach, or other school administrator sexually assaulting a student.
 Mental health professionals and church clerics that engage in this type of activity also fall under this category of offenders.
 (ORC 2907.03)